 When executing orders on behalf of professional clients (as defined in MiFID II), Nomura took into consideration the following execution factors: price, costs, speed, likelihood of execution and settlement, size and the nature of the order.
-The most relevant factors for each trading desk in 2019 were:
+The most relevant factors for each trading desk in 2020 were:

-- 1. Flow Rates and Futures and Options price, speed and likelihood of execution. - 2.
-Foreign Exchange price, speed, liquidity and size. - 3.
-Flow Credit price, likelihood of execution, liquidity and size. - Structured Products in most cases, price was the most important factor, but other factors such as size, speed, likelihood of execution and settlement and liquidity were also considered. - 5.
-Convertibles liquidity, speed, price and likelihood of execution. - 6.
-Flow ABS price, size and likelihood of execution. - 7.
-Equity Derivatives costs, liquidity and size. - 8.
-Equity Repo Asset quality, collateral taken, tenor and interest rate costs in the market.
+- 1. Flow Rates and Futures and Options price, speed and likelihood of execution - 2.
+Flow Credit price, size and speed - 3.
+Foreign Exchange price, size and speed, - Structured Products in most cases, price was the most important factor, but dependent on the situation other factors such as size, speed, likelihood of execution and settlement and liquidity were also considered - 5.
+Convertibles liquidity, speed, price and likelihood of execution - 6.
+Flow ABS price, size and likelihood of execution - 7.
+Equity Derivatives price, liquidity and size - 8.
+Equity Repo asset quality, collateral taken, tenor and interest rate costs in the market